 Do I need to meet my mentee in person?

-Where possible and/or convenient, we encourage mentors and mentees to meet in person.
+While this is a digital programme, we do encourage (where possible and/or convenient) mentors and mentees to meet in person.
 However there is no obligation, especially if the pair are not based in the same country/region.
-Other options include Skype, WhatsApp and other tools to communicate virtually.
+Other options include Skype, WhatsApp and other online tools and platforms to communicate virtually.

 Do I need to offer my mentee work experience?